charleswagner/leadershipbutton/.specpilot/spec_driven_prompt.md

 This project uses a two-tiered logging system.
 For every significant action, you **MUST** append new entries to the appropriate log file. **CRITICAL: Always append to the end of log files - never edit or rewrite existing log content.**

-**LOGGING FREQUENCY**: You must log continuously throughout project work, including:
+**LOGGING FREQUENCY**: You must log using a batched milestone approach:

-- Complete conversation cycles (your prompts + user responses + your follow-ups)
-- Full transcripts for every user interaction
+**Immediate Logging (buildlog.log):**

 - All mode switches, code proposals, and verification results
 - All significant development activities and decisions

-- Questions you ask users and their responses as complete dialogue cycles
+**Batched Logging (buildlog_verbose.log) - Write at these triggers:**

+- Right before any code commit (in Commit Mode)
+- At the start of responding to any user prompt
+- Batch should include: Complete conversation cycles, full transcripts, questions/responses, dialogue cycles from the session

 1.  **`docs/logs/buildlog.log` (Milestone Log)**: This file captures high-level project progress.
 You must append the following events here:
     - `[MODE_SWITCH]`